 BMW Z4 review

 The second-generation BMW Z4 was launched in the UKin 2009, having swapped the old car’s divisive looks and fabric roof for a much sleeker design and a complicated folding hard-top.
 The new roof makes the Z4 quieter and more secure than soft-top rivals like the Porsche Boxster and Audi TT, although it also makes it much heavier.
 Every model comes with rear-wheel drive and a choice of four or six-cylinder petrol engines.
 Standard cars offer a good balance between dynamics and comfort, but the more expensive M Sport models have a very harsh ride and are best avoided in our opinion.
-A facelifted model was revealed at the Detroit Motor Show in January 2013 and went on sale in April.
-The biggest changes were a set of revised LED headlights and the introduction of a new entry-level model, the BMW Z4 sDrive18i, which is powered by a 2.0-litre turbo petrol engine that develops 154bhp and returns 41.5mpg.
+A 2013 update added a set of revised LED headlights and saw the introduction of a new entry-level model, the BMW Z4 sDrive18i, which is powered by a 2.0-litre turbo petrol engine that develops 154bhp and returns 41.5mpg.
 However, the interior has been carried over largley unchanged, which means the top notch quality is undermined by some dated looking switchgear.
 The Z4 shouldn’t be more expensive to run than its rivals, but it is best to avoid the options list as ticking a few boxes can quickly push its price sky high.

 Our choice: Z4 sDrive28i manual